Welcome to Mines and casa!

 Mines’ transfer student advisement incorporates advising and academic support as you transition to campus and continues through graduation.

 Katie Ludwin, CASA Associate Director for First-Year Students, will serve as your first advisor at Mines.
-Depending on how many credits you transfer to Mines, she’ll advise you through your first semester or year at Mines.
+You will be invited to officially declare once you have started courses at Mines.
 You can explore majors, minors, and other academic experiences to complement your degree.

 Once you have confirmed your degree, you’ll declare your major and transition to a major advisor in CASA and a faculty mentor.
 You’ll work with both your major advisor and faculty mentor through graduation.